yugr/rust-slides/features/cons/overflow-checks/README.md

 Rust suggests using `wrapping_*` methods to explicitly use this.

 On the other hand it does not assign `nsw`s to signed integer computations like C/C++.
+See https://kristerw.blogspot.com/2016/02/how-undefined-signed-overflow-enables.html for example optimizations based on `nsw`.

 Note that overhead here is not the checks themselves but disabling of optimizations (e.g. vectorization).